Skip to content

 Description

 The endemic dwarf woodrush (Luzula celata) is an inconspicuous, creeping woodrush, forming grey-green to brownish cushion-like tufts, usually less than 4cm diameter.
 Sometimes half-buried in sand, so that only leaf tips and flowers are visible.
 Leaves are 1-3cm long with pointed tips and margins clad in long, thickly clustered, soft white hairs.
 Flowering stems are shorter than the leaves.
-(The dwarf woodrush in the photo is the orange-brown plant with the green plant to left, Raoulia).

 More information